 5. Switch to a cheaper energy tariff

 Make sure you find the cheapest energy deal for you – after all, you could use the savings to invest in making your home more energy efficient.
-There’s an exclusive deal with Scottish Power at the moment where if you switch to one of its dual fuel tariffs you could earn £70 cashback, so it’s a good time to consider moving.

 Many gas and electricity companies offer these kinds of tariffs, which mean that, for any power you use, they contribute energy from renewable sources to the grid.